 The Faculty of Graduate and Postdoctoral Studies Award Opportunities webpage provides information on a wide range of other awards (including most of those mentioned herein).
 Of particular note are the Vanier scholarships for doctoral students that provide $50,000 per year over three years.

-The Department uses a portion of its GSI allocation to provide GSI Merit Awards to MASc and PhD students.
+The Department uses a portion of its GSI allocation to provide Top-Up Awards to NSERC Scholarship holders.
+The relevant award levels are as follows:

 International Student Tuition Fee Award